 Take control of your energy bills

 We know that energy bills can be stressful and confusing.
-That’s why we’ve developed this simple guide to help you save energy and reduce your costs.
+That’s why we’ve developed this simple four-step guide to help you save energy and reduce your costs:

-If you’re a concession card holder, there are many concessions you can apply for including the annual electricity concession and the winter gas concession which each provide 17.5% off energy bills.
+If you’re an eligible concession card holder, there are many discounts and rebates you can apply for to help with your bills.
+This includes the annual electricity concession and the winter gas concession, which each provide a 17.5% discount on energy bills.
 Help is also available for people with medical issues like life support and those needing medical cooling.
-There’s even the excess gas concession, which you may be able to claim if your winter bill is higher than expected and heaps more.
+There’s even the excess gas concession, which you may be able to claim if your winter bill is higher than expected.

-If you live in a low-income household or are experiencing hardship, you may be eligible to apply for a grant under Victoria’s Utility Relief Grant Scheme.
-Grants are available of up to $650 on each electricity, gas or water utility in a two-year period, or $1,300 over two years if you only use a single source of energy, such as electricity.
+If you live in a low-income household or are experiencing hardship, you may be eligible to apply for a grant to help with overdue electricity, gas and water bills under Victoria’s Utility Relief Grant Scheme.
+Grants of up to $650 are available for each electricity, gas or water utility in a two-year period, or $1,300 over two years if you only use a single source of energy, such as electricity.
 This applies to card holders as well as low income renters and homeowners.

 Your right to good service

 If you’ve complained to your energy company about the service they’re offering you and nothing has been resolved, you can lodge a complaint with the Energy and Water Ombudsman (Victoria) (EWOV) – and they’ll investigate.
 Phone EWOV on 1800 500 509 or visit EWOV